Indicator: Deforestation and afforestation

 - Canada’s overall deforestation rate is expected to decline further over time.

-- Deforestation resulting from activity in Canada’s oil and gas sector has increased since 1990, but conversion of forest to agricultural land uses will likely remain the largest cause of deforestation in Canada.
+- Deforestation caused by activity in Canada’s mining, oil and gas sector has increased since 1990, but conversion of forest to agricultural land will likely remain the largest cause of deforestation in Canada.
 These conversions are small relative to the overall size of Canada’s forests.

 What reporting frameworks does this indicator support?